Federal Work Study (FWS)

 When a supervisor offers you a position, you must:

 - Obtain the appropriate signatures on the Job Referral

 - Return Referral Form back to On Campus Student Employment Office - SS230 (Human Resources Office)

 - Obtain and complete an employment packet.

-You must maintain satisfactory academic progress (SAP) and be in 6 units to continue to be eligible for FWS from semester to semester.
+You must maintain satisfactory academic progress (SAP) and be enrolled in a minimum of 6 units to continue eligibility for FWS from semester to semester.
 Remember that your FWS is only valid for the academic year offered.
-Once your funds are earned, or the academic year is over, your FWS position will end.
+Once your funds are earned, or the academic year is over, your FWS position must end.